All-Father06/Deep-WPW-Net/README.md

 Python

-Note : Vreate a folder titled "Uploads" inside the repository after cloning it locally.
+Note : Create a folder titled "Uploads" inside the repository after cloning it locally.

 ## Results
 Evaluation Parameters for WPWSD-Net-6 software: